Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Discussion and Conclusions

+Kinetic plasma physics and finite Larmor-radius effects can however significantly impact those HBI/MTI instabilities, which have been found using a magnetofluid (i.e.\ Braginskii) description.
+While at long wavelengths (the `drift-kinetic' limit), a kinetic analysis reinforces the MTI and its Alfv{\'e}nic counterpart, at sub-ion-Larmor scales, there is an overstability driven by the electron-temperature gradient of kinetic-Alfv{\'e}n drift waves whose growth rate is even larger than the standard MTI \citep{Xu2016}.
+While the effective heat conductivity can locally be supressed by the ion-scale mirror instability \citep{Komarov16,Riquelme16}, recent work found that the nonlinear saturation of the MTI is not significantly modified \citep{Berlok2021}.
 Given that the predicted reduction in parallel thermal transport can be significant in our picture of whistler-mediated thermal conduction, an important question is whether this reduction might affect these large-scale MTI and HBI fluid instabilities.
 Formally, the current treatments of MTI and HBI explicitly assume diffusive parallel heat transport and so would need to be reworked with our modified scheme that highlights the importance of advective transport.
 However, as a first approach, it is possible to argue physically.
-The MTI/HBI rely on three properties: (i) the presence of a radial temperature gradient, $\partial T_e / \partial r \ne 0$, (ii) the large ratio of electron thermal transport along to that across the ambient magnetic field and (iii) a short conduction time in comparison to the buoyancy and advection time scales on the length scales considered.
+The MTI/HBI rely on three properties: (i) the presence of a radial temperature gradient, $\partial T_e / \partial r \ne 0$, (ii) the large ratio of electron thermal transport along to that across the ambient magnetic field and (iii) a short conduction time in comparison to the buoyancy and advection time scales on the length scales considered.\footnote{As noted by our referee, there is an additional property: the viscous time cannot be too short in comparison to the buoyancy time.
+Because the conduction time and the viscous time are related (in Braginskii's MHD), one cannot take the limit of fast conduction while neglecting the anisotropic viscous stress \citep{Kunz2011}, which also suppresses the HBI by stifling the convergence/divergence of magnetic-field lines that is responsible for generating the buoyant motions.}

 The perpendicular thermal transport arising from the whistler instability has not been explored in detail.
 The invariance of the canonical momentum in the symmetry direction of a 2D PIC model constrains particle motion perpendicular to ${\bf B}$ so that the exploration of perpendicular transport requires the PIC modeling to be carried out in a more computationally challenging 3D system.
 On the other hand, based on the basic characteristics of the heat-flux-driven whistler, we can estimate the perpendicular transport.
 The characteristic transverse scale of the whistler turbulence is the electron Larmor radius $\rho_e$ so that a reasonable estimate of the cross-field diffusion is